LielBiton92/Ex2/README.md

 ## Part 2 - GUI
 - In this part are the departments that implement the design (GUI, JPanel, JFarme).
-- For the purpose of creating the GUI we implemented the myPanel and myFarme classes which represent and create a drawing of a graph.

 ![GUI](https://i.ibb.co/RgxxKYm/Screen-Shot-2021-12-08-at-15-32-37.png)